Research Centers and National Sites

 Leading Faculty: Dr. Gautam Das

-Mission: At the Database Exploration Lab (DBXLAB), we seek to investigate fundamental research issues arising in the exploration and mining of structured repositories and relational databases.
-Our research encompasses diverse areas such as information retrieval, data uncertainty and probabilistic methods, approximate query processing, data summarization, data mining and management problems in P2P and sensor networks, social networks, blogs and web communities..
-We hope to develop innovative techniques that will significantly extend the current data exploration capabilities of databases systems.
+Mission: At Database Exploration Lab (DBXLab), we seek to investigate fundamental research issues arising in Big Data.
+Our research encompasses diverse areas such as data mining, information retrieval, data uncertainty and probabilistic methods, approximate query processing, data summarization, data analytics and data exploration of hidden web databases, social and collaborative media.

 Location: ERB 313